 For the history and nature lovers on your list, I can’t think of a better gift than an Annual Pass to the U.S. National Parks.

 The America the Beautiful Pass costs $80 and gives access to over 2,000 National Parks for a year.
-Places like the Shenandoah in Virginia, Fort Moultrie in South Carolina, or the stunning Red Rock Canyon in Nevada.
+Places like the Shenandoah in Virginia, Fort Moultrie in South Carolina, or the stunning Zion Canyon in Utah.
 Plus, you are supporting our great parks system.

 Alternatively, most states have an Annual State Park Pass.
 The one for South Carolina, for example, gives entry for up to four people for $99.